-I performed a laminectomy on her at L2-3, L3-4, and L4-5 This procedure removes the narrowing and about 70% of the time patients are able to walk without pain.
+I performed a three-level laminectomy on her at L2-3, L3-4, and L4-5.
+This procedure removes the narrowing around the nerves, and about 70% of the time, patients are able to walk without pain.
 It takes a while for the strength and endurance to return.
-Most patients don’t engage in the rehab enough to experience the full benefit of the surgery.
-As she was so frail, my optimism for her was tempered.
-I knew her leg pain would improve but probably not her strength.
+Unfortunately, most patients don’t engage in the rehab enough to experience the full benefit of their surgery.
+As she was so frail, my optimism for Crystal was tempered.
+I knew her leg pain would improve, but probably not her strength.
 She also just did not seem like the person who would engage in a full rehab program.
-I never give up though, so I talked to her about the DOC project and gave her this web site.
+I never give up though, so I talked to her about the DOC project and told her about my website.

-The surgery went well and her legs felt better.
-During our first phone appointment, she began to ask a lot of questions about the web site and had begun the writing exercises.
-She was slightly encouraged and I was pleasantly surprised.
+The surgery went well and Crystal’s legs felt better.
+During our first phone appointment, she began to ask a lot of questions about the website and had begun the writing exercises.
+She was slightly encouraged, and I was pleasantly surprised.
 The talk evolved into a somewhat extended conversation about the central nervous system and conditioning.
-It is difficult to make the effort to exercise when you have a lot of anxiety.
-To see a full recovery, I want all of my patients in the gym working out with weights three to five hours per week.
+It is difficult to make the effort to exercise when a person has a lot of anxiety.
+To see a full recovery, I ask all of my patients to workout with weights three to five hours per week.
 She was interested in getting completely involved in the process.

-I have kept in touch with her and we talk every three months.
-Four years later she is still works out in the gym and her strength and endurance have continued to improve.
+I have kept in touch with Crystal and we talk every three months.
+Seven years later, she is still working out in the gym, and her strength and endurance have continued to improve.
 She is active in the community with a nice circle of friends.
-This in sharp contrast to the days when she was lying around her house and at the mercy of her pain.
+This in sharp contrast to when I first met her and she was lying around her house, at the mercy of her pain.

 The tools on this website are self-directed.
 My observation is that there is no question of “if” you’ll better, but only a question of “when.”
 The decisive factor is a patient’s willingness to engage.
 It is stories like Crystal’s that keep me moving forward with this project.